OS-Sketch/www.os-sketch.com/decks/os-slides/security-introduction/slides.md

 ## Learning Objectives

-> To **remember** and **understand** some of the foundations of network file
+> To **remember** and **understand** some of the foundations of computer
-> systems, grasping the abstractions and implementation strategies that enable
+> security systems, grasping the challenges and the implementation strategies
-> programs to effectively access remote content with operating system.
+> that enable programs to concurrently run in a secure and safe fashion.

 </div>